 Warnings While Using This Medicine:

-- This medicine may cause serious heart or blood vessel problems.
-This may be more likely to occur in patients who have a family history of heart disease.
-Check with your doctor right away if you have chest pain, trouble breathing, or fainting while taking this medicine.
+- This medicine can cause serious heart or blood vessel problems.
+Check with your doctor right away if you have chest pain, trouble breathing, fainting, or a fast heartbeat.

-- Tell your doctor right away if you or your family notices any unusual changes in behavior, such as an increase in aggression, hostility, agitation, or irritability.
+- Tell your doctor right away if you or your family notices any changes in behavior, such as an increase in aggression, hostility, agitation, irritability, or suicidal thinking or behavior.
 Also tell your doctor if you have hallucinations or any unusual thoughts, especially if they are new or getting worse quickly.

 - This medicine may cause slow growth.
-If your child uses this medicine, the doctor will need to keep track of your child's height and weight to make sure that your child is growing properly.
+If your child is using this medicine, the doctor will need to keep track of your child's height and weight.

 Possible Side Effects While Using This Medicine:

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Blurred vision or vision changes